Transient acceleration in $f(T)$ gravity: Introduction

 \section{Introduction}

 A series of independent cosmological observations including the type Ia supernovae (SNIa) \citep{riess1998supernova}, large scale structure \citep{tegmark2004cosmological}, baryon acoustic oscillation (BAO) peaks \citep{eisenstein2005detection} and cosmic microwave background (CMB) anisotropy \citep{spergel2003wmap} have probed the accelerating expansion of the universe.
-Subsequently, many gravitational theories and cosmological models were proposed to explain this cosmological phenomenon.
-Under the assumption of cosmological principle, these theories include the mysterious dark energy with negative pressure in general relativity and modified gravity models to the general relativity.
+Subsequently, many gravitational theories and cosmological models have been proposed to explain this cosmological phenomenon.
+Under the assumption of cosmological principles, these theories include the mysterious dark energy with negative pressure in general relativity and modify gravity models to the general relativity.
 For the former, the acceleration is realized by the drive of exotic dark energy, such as the cosmological constant, quintessence or phantom.
-The cosmological constant model ($\Lambda$CDM) is the simplest candidate for dark energy model, and agrees well with current cosmological observations.
-However, the $\Lambda$CDM model is immersed in the fine-tuning problem \citep{weinberg1989cosmological,weinberg2000cosmological} and coincidence problem \citep{zlatev1999quintessence}.
+The cosmological constant model ($\Lambda$CDM) is the simplest candidate for dark energy models, and agrees well with current cosmological observations.
+However, the $\Lambda$CDM model is faced with the fine-tuning problem \citep{weinberg1989cosmological} and coincidence problem \citep{zlatev1999quintessence}.
 Moreover, the nature of dark energy in form of other candidates still cannot be revealed.
 For the latter, the acceleration is realized by modification to the general relativity without exotic dark energy, such as the brane-world Dvali-Gabadadze-Porrati model \citep{dvali2000metastable}, $f(R)$ gravity \citep{chiba20031}, Gauss-Bonnet gravity \citep{nojiri2005modified}.